gedbac/class4js/readme.md

 # class4js

-The __class4js__ library is for class-driven development in JavaScript.
+The __class4js__ module is for class-driven development in JavaScript.
 It allows to emulate classes in JavaScript.
-Library based on ECMAScript 5 API and implements _open/close principle_.
+Module based on ECMAScript 5 API and implements _open/close principle_.
 When class is created, class is closed for modifications.